Dignity Party (South Australia): 2014 election

 Candidates were fielded at the 2014 election in the lower house seats of Adelaide, Dunstan, Elder, Heysen, Little Para, Unley and Waite, and fielded three upper house candidates.
 Their highest result in the lower house was in Heysen at 5.2 percent where the Greens overtook Labor on Dignity for Disability preferences.
 Their upper house vote was 0.9 percent.

 The candidates in Adelaide and Waite, Anna Tree and Cathi Tucker, were previously Australian Democrats candidates.
 Tree ran in Colton in 2006 and 1997, Tucker (then Tucker-Lee) ran in Kavel in 2002 and 1997, Light in 1993, Norwood in 1989, Hartley in 1985, and federally in Mayo in 1996.
 Tucker-Lee received a 23.2 percent primary vote and a 43.7 percent two-candidate vote in Kavel in 1997.

 2018 election

 In July 2017, Kelly Vincent launched her bid for re-election alongside a team of upper house candidates announced by the Dignity Party.
 In October 2017, Dignity Party announced one of their largest ever lower house candidate teams in preparation for the South Australian Election, held on 17 March 2018.
 She was not re-elected.

-Dignity Party Legislative Council (upper house) candidates for the 2018 state election were Kelly Vincent, Diana Bleby, Ryan Mann and Esther Simbi.
-Dignity Party House of Assembly (lower house) candidates for the 2018 state election were Betty-Jean Price (candidate for Adelaide), Anastasia Svetlichny (candidate for Black), Richard Challis (candidate for Chaffey), Madeline McCaul (candidate for Cheltenham), Ted Evans (candidate for Colton), Lucy McGinley (candidate for Croydon), Ben Wilson (candidate for Dunstan), Nick Schumi (candidate for Elder), Emma Cresdee (candidate for Enfield), Cat Connor (candidate for Frome), Garry Connor (candidate for Gibson), Cyanne Westerman (candidate for Giles), Rick Neagle (candidate for Hartley), Cristina Rodert (candidate for Kavel), Monica Kwan (candidate for Morphett), Bryan Tingey (candidate for Port Adelaide), John Duthie (candidate for Torrens), Cathi Tucker (candidate for Waite), and Phillip Beddall (candidate for West Torrens).